syslog-ng/syslog-ng.github.io/doc/_admin-guide/130_Correlating_log_messages/README.md

 message.
 Of course, messages that are not so directly related can be correlated as well, for example, login-logout messages, and so on.

-To correlate log messages with syslog-ng OSE, you can add messages into message-groups called contexts.
+To correlate log messages with {{ site.product.short_name }}, you can add messages into message-groups called contexts.
 A context consists of a series of log messages that are related to each other in some way, for example, the log messages of an SSH session can belong to the same context.
 As new